 How do you make a kakeibo journal?

-All anyone needs to create a kakeibo journal is to grab an empty notebook they have on hand or buy an inexpensive one.
+All you need to do to create a kakeibo journal is to grab an empty notebook you have on hand or buy an inexpensive one.
 There’s no need to get fancy here; a blank or lined notebook does the trick.

 Photo credit: iStock/mphillips007